Her stardom continued long after Bogart's death 1957, and she became regarded as one of the greatest female entertainers of her generation.

 Undaunted and determined, she moved back to New York and appeared in several Broadway plays with great critical and box-office success and she continued her theatrical work intermittently for the next half century.
 Among the Broadway plays she appeared in were: 'Cactus Flower' (1965-1968), 'Applause' (1970-1972), for which she won the Tony Award for Best Actress in a Musical, 'Woman of the Year' (1981-1983), again winning the Tony Award in 1981, and 'Waiting in the Wings' (1999-2000).
 She won a Golden Globe in 1997 for 'The Mirror Has Two Faces'.

-During this time of great success onstage, Bacall continued to appear on screen, mainly in character roles.
-After a gap of five years, she appeared in 1964 in 'Shock Treatment' and 'Sex and the Single Girl' with Henry Fonda and Tony Curtis and she went on to appear with Paul Newman in 'Harper' in 1966, then, 'Murder on the Orient Express' in 1974, 'The Shootist' with John Wayne in 1976), 'The Fan' in 1981, 'Mr. North' in 1988, 'Misery' in 1990, and 'My Fellow Americans' in 1996.
+During this time of great success on stage, Bacall continued to appear on screen, mainly in character roles.
+After a gap of five years, she appeared in 1964 in 'Shock Treatment' and 'Sex and the Single Girl' with Henry Fonda and Tony Curtis and she went on to appear with Paul Newman in 'Harper' in 1966, then, 'Murder on the Orient Express' in 1974, 'The Shootist' with John Wayne in 1976, 'The Fan' in 1981, 'Mr. North' in 1988, 'Misery' in 1990, and 'My Fellow Americans' in 1996.

 Lauren's second marriage was to actor Jason Robards in 1961.
 He had an alcohol problem and she divorced him in 1969.

 Lauren had a son and daughter with Bogart and a son with Robards.
-She has two autobiographies in print, "Lauren Bacall By Myself" in 1978 and "Now" in 1994.
+She had two autobiographies in print, "Lauren Bacall By Myself" in 1978 and "Now" in 1994.
 In 2005, she published an update to the first volume: "By Myself and Then Some".